mdcRed/RepData_PeerAssessment1/Repro_P1.md

 2.  **Calulating the maxinum average steps and identify the interval where the max is found**

-The maxinum average steps is round up to be 206 steps, and it occurs at the time with interval identifier of 835.
+The maxinum average steps is round up to be **206 steps**, and it occurs at the time with interval identifier of **835 time interval**.

 ```r